Skip to main content

 Persistence

 SAM requires persistent storage for session data and artifacts.
-You can choose between two persistence options:
+You can choose between:

 global: